Industry Insights

 One concern that surfaces in carrier conversations: "our biggest customers will push back."

-A new line on the P&L
+A New Line on the P&L

 Every freight carrier is looking for margin improvement in a market where freight rates are competitive, fuel costs are variable, and customer acquisition is expensive.
 The levers available are mostly familiar: operational efficiency, route optimisation, rate negotiation.